 LENDERS TREAT FIXED TERM CONTRACTORS AS AN ELEVATED LENDING RISK

 As a doctor you'll be surprised to be described as a "fixed term contractor"; it hardly seems appropriate, but in my view too many lenders have yet to adapt their lending criteria (and risk perception) to the unique employment type the medical profession is.
-Although training placements are indeed fixed term contracts, often between different NHS trusts for each role, the fact remains a junior doctor is enrolled on a continuous training programme, where the likelihood of them not being offered their next placement/contract is negligible (and actually unheard of).
+Although training placements are indeed fixed term contracts, often between different NHS trusts for each role, the fact remains a junior doctor is enrolled on a continuous training programme, where the likelihood of them not being offered their next placement/contract is very small.
 Moreover, the NHS is not subject to the same business risks as private sector employment; the shortage of doctors is a constant theme and it's unlikely the NHS will cease to trade!

 Alas, we can argue the case as much as we like for doctors not to be treated as a higher risk by mortgage lenders, but the truth is we must work with the situation as it is, and the good news is we can help you.